What makes AI agent security different

 Threat SIEM / Observability LLM Guardrails MCP Gateway Behavry (inline)

-Behavry sits as a transparent proxy between AI agents and the systems they access via Model Context Protocol (MCP).
-Every tool call passes through the governance stack before reaching its target.
-No agent code changes required — agents point their MCP configuration at the Behavry proxy.
+Behavry sits as an inline authorizer between AI agents and the systems they access via Model Context Protocol (MCP).
+Every tool call passes through the authorization stack before reaching its target.
+No agent code changes required — agents point their MCP configuration at the Behavry authorizer.

 Per-agent identity